-You are required to file income taxes every financial year and so you may look up tips for filing income tax or learn how to calculate taxable income.
-Doing your bit diligently is an important part of helping the government secure a better economic future and as part of this, you may be required to get a tax audit and keep your books of accounts up to date.
-Take a look at what a tax audit is and the role it plays in determining your tax liability.
+You are required to file income tax every financial year, and so you may look up tips for filing income tax or learn how to calculate taxable income.
+You may be required to get a tax audit to ensure that your accounts are up to date.
+Take a look at what a tax audit is and its role in determining your tax liability.

-As per the income tax laws if your turnover during a financial year exceeds Rs.
-1 crore then you are liable to get your tax audit done by a chartered accountant.
-Additionally, following amendments proposed during FY 16–17, if as a professional your gross income is beyond Rs.
-50 lakh, then you will have to get a tax audit done as well.
-Moreover, if you own a business that has a lower turnover and finds a mention in Section 44BB, Section 44BBB, Section 44AD, Section 44ADA, Section 44AE, or Section 44AF, you will need to get an audit done as well.
+As per the income tax laws, if your turnover during a financial year exceeds Rs.
+1 crore, you are liable to get your tax audit done by a chartered accountant.
+Additionally, following amendments proposed during FY 16–17, if your gross income is beyond Rs.
+50 lakh as a professional, you will have to get a tax audit done.
+Moreover, if you own a business with a lower turnover and find a mention in Section 44BB, Section 44BBB, Section 44AD, Section 44ADA, Section 44AE, or Section 44AF, you will need to get an audit done as well.

 Under Section 44 AB of Income Tax Act, audit of accounts is compulsory if:

-- Your business’ gross turnover exceeds Rs.
-1 crore in any preceding year or if your profession’s gross receipts are more than Rs.
+- Your business’s gross turnover exceeds Rs.
+1 crore in any preceding year, or if your profession’s gross receipts are more than Rs.
 50 lakh in any preceding year.

 - If you have more than one business or profession, the turnover for all need to be summed up to determine if an audit is necessary.

 The tax audit date for this section is 30th September of the assessment year.
-In order to file the audit report, you will have to make use of form 3CA and form 3CD, which is a statement acknowledging the particulars you have stated in form 3CA.
+To file the audit report, you will have to use form 3CA and form 3CD, which is a statement acknowledging the particulars you have stated in form 3CA.

-Section 44 AA of Income Tax Act gives directives on how to maintain the accounts while carrying out a business or profession.
+Section 44 AA of the Income Tax Act gives these directives on maintaining your accounts while carrying out a business or profession:

-- In case you are a professional practicing in a field such as medicine, law, engineering, architecture, accountancy, technical consultancy, interior decoration or film industry specific work and your gross income is less than Rs.
-1,50,000 in all 3 years preceding the most recent year, then you need to maintain prescribed books such as a cash book, journal, ledger, daily case registers, and stock register.
+- If you are a professional practising in a field such as medicine, law, engineering, architecture, accountancy, technical consultancy, interior decoration or film industry-specific work, and your gross income is less than Rs.
+1,50,000 in all 3 years preceding the most recent year, then you need to maintain prescribed books such as a cash book, journal, ledger, daily case registers, and a stock register.

-- If you do not have a specified profession and your receipts of gross income exceeds Rs.
-10,00,000 in any of the 3 years preceding the most recent year, then you will have to maintain books of accounts.
+- If you do not have a specified profession and your gross income receipts exceed Rs.
+10,00,000 in any of the 3 years preceding the most recent year, you will have to maintain books of accounts.
 These books need to be the ones that enable the assessing officer to compute your total income.

-AIf your turnover from the previous year does not exceed the Rs.
-2-crore limit, then under Section 44AD of Income Tax Act, you can opt for presumptive taxation.
-However, to do that you need to be:
+If your turnover from the previous year does not exceed the Rs.
+2 crore limit, then under Section 44AD of the Income Tax Act, you can opt for presumptive taxation.
+However, to do that, you need to be: